 - Priority Pass Standard Membership + 6 free visits per year

 - 5X Scotia Rewards points on travel for the first 3 months (up to $2,500 in total travel purchases)

 - Earn 2 Scotia Rewards points per $1 spent on eligible grocery, dining, entertainment, and transit purchases

 - Earn 1 Scotia Rewards point per $1 spent on all other purchases

-- Annual bonus of 10,000 points ($100 value) if you spend minimum $40K per year
+- Annual bonus of 10,000 points ($100 value) if you spend a minimum of $40K per year

-- Included travel emergency medical, trip cancellation, and trip interruption insurance
+- Included travel emergency medical, delayed and lost baggage, and trip cancellation / trip interruption insurance

 - Rental car collision / Loss damage insurance included

 - Hotel / Motel Burglary insurance included

 The Scotiabank Passport Visa Infinite Card (referral link) comes with quite a few benefits and it seems like it was clearly built with the modern traveller in mind.
 What caught my eye right away is the fact that this card comes with six free annual airport lounge access passes with Priority Pass.
 No other Canadian credit card with an annual fee of less than $150 currently offers more than four lounge visits per year.
 It should be no surprise that the Scotiabank Passport Visa Infinite card is on my list of the best credit cards with lounge access.